-- A voter whose identity cannot be verified by the acceptable form of photo ID presented by the voter, as determined by the polling place official per Section 63.001(d) of the Code. - A voter who has received a disability exemption, but does not have their valid voter registration certificate to present at the polling place. - A voter who claims to be properly registered and eligible to vote at the election precinct where the voter presents himself or herself to vote, but the voter's name does not appear on the precinct list of registered voters and the voter does not present a voter registration certificate indicating that the voter is currently registered as described in Section 63.006 of the Code.
+- A voter who presented a form of identification (acceptable form of photo identification, or, if the voter does not possess and cannot reasonably obtain an acceptable form of photo identification, the supporting form of identification presented in connection with a Reasonable Impediment Declaration) but whose identity cannot be verified by the identification presented, as determined by the polling place official per Section 63.001(d) of the Code.. - A voter who has received a disability exemption under 13.002(i) of the Code, but does not have or otherwise fails to present the voter's voter registration certificate at the polling place indicating such exemption, or a voter who is eligible for a disability exemption under 13.002(i) of the Code, but has not yet submitted the documentation required to receive a disability exemption under 13.002(i) of the Code. - A voter who claims to be properly registered and eligible to vote at the election precinct where the voter presents himself or herself to vote, but the voter's name does not appear on the precinct list of registered voters and the voter does not present a voter registration certificate indicating that the voter is currently registered as described in Section 63.006 of the Code.

-NOTE: NEW PROCEDURE - If the provisional voter indicates he or she is registered, the election officer must ask the person if they registered at DPS.
+NOTE: If the provisional voter indicates he or she is registered, the election officer must ask the person if they registered at DPS.
 If the person states they did register at DPS, the election officer must ask the person if he or she knows the approximate date that the person went to DPS.
 The election officer must then note that the voter went to DPS and, if the person knows, the approximate date the person went to DPS, on the Provisional Ballot Affidavit Envelope in the "Other" line.

-- A voter who has applied for a ballot by mail, but has not yet properly cancelled the mail ballot application. - A voter who votes during the polling hours that are extended by a state or federal court as described in Section 63.011(e) of the Code. - A voter who is registered to vote but is offering in a precinct other than the one in which the voter is registered. - A voter who is on the election precinct list of registered voters, but whose registered residence address is outside the political subdivision in which the voter is presenting himself or herself to vote.
+- A voter who has applied for a ballot by mail, but has not yet cancelled the mail ballot application with the early voting clerk at the main early voting location or cancelled the mail application by returning the ballot to be voted by mail to the election judge at the voter's election day precinct polling place. - A voter who votes during the polling hours that are extended by a state or federal court. - A voter who is registered to vote but attempting to vote in a precinct other than the one in which the voter is registered. - A voter who is on the election precinct list of registered voters, but whose registered residence address is outside the political subdivision in which the voter is presenting himself or herself to vote.